 The chart above shows the distribution of median earnings for Online graduates in 2024 in Jacksonville, FL.
 The median earnings were evaluated 1 year after completing the course.
 Each bar shows the number of institutions that were included in our ranking and that offer a specific level of earnings.

-How long does it take to complete an online degree in Jacksonville, FL?
+How long does it take to complete Online general degree in Jacksonville?

 The chart above shows the distribution of the cost of unit of study for Online in Jacksonville, FL in 2024.
 The cost is given in USD per unit.
 Each bar denotes the number of institutions with total cost of study falling into given interval.